 The Master of Engineering (M.Eng.) degree is distinct from the research-focused MS in ECE.
 This program requires successful completion of 10 approved courses (30 credits total).
 Neither a thesis nor a scholarly paper is required.
-This program is managed by the Office of Advanced Engineering Education.
+This program is managed by the Maryland Applied Graduate Engineering Office.

-The Office of Advanced Engineering also offers a Graduate Certificate in Engineering (CGEN) degree.
+The Office of Maryland Applied Graduate Engineering also offers a Graduate Certificate in Engineering (CGEN) degree.
 The program requires completion of four approved courses (12 credits total) with an ECE focus.